jxliian/SSDBot/README.md

 # 📥 Installation and Usage

-* You can check the following steps in spanish, its just executing the commands :)
+* You can check the following steps in Spanish, its just executing the commands :)

 ---